 Additionally, Hypertherm implemented Greenstone’s sustainable supply chain software, working with Greenstone to review historical data sets and to create a new supplier assessment benchmark.
 The aim is to align Hypertherm’s purchasing and ongoing supplier management practices with their corporate goals across the environment, health and safety, anti-bribery and corruption, labour practices, product compliance and information security.

 “Greenstone’s software and supporting services have been instrumental in supporting our sustainability journey to ensure we have access to accurate and meaningful data that can help us set and achieve our long-term goals.”

 Robin Tindall, Environmental Stewardship Team Leader, Hypertherm

-Additionally, Greenstone’s solutions have enabled Hypertherm to focus on more than just reporting and helped with the setting of their 2030 goals, spanning across their internal operations and their Scope 3 suppliers and customers.
-Greenstone’s software has given Hypertherm the ability to present the data in a way that explains the new targets to all parts of the business and ensures that everyone understands the part that they play in achieving these.
+Additionally, Greenstone’s sustainability software solutions have enabled Hypertherm to focus on more than just reporting and helped with the setting of their 2030 goals, spanning across their internal operations and their Scope 3 suppliers and customers.
+Greenstone’s sustainability software has given Hypertherm the ability to present the data in a way that explains the new targets to all parts of the business and ensures that everyone understands the part that they play in achieving these.

 Greenstone enables you to engage your suppliers through its award-winning supply chain sustainability software and support services.
 SupplierPortal is a supply chain management software solution providing your business with transparency and compliance across your entire supplier network.